Testing for Unobserved Heterogeneous Treatment Effects with Observational Data: Consistent tests

 \section{Consistent tests}

-Based on \Cref{thm1}, we now propose tests for unobserved treatment effect heterogeneity via testing the conditional independence restriction.
-Because $Z$ is binary, the conditional independence restriction in \Cref{thm1} is equivalent to Note that the variable $W$ needs to be nonparametrically constructed from the data.
-In the following discussion, we distinguish the cases whether the covariates $X$ are continuous random variables because the continuous--covariates case is more difficult to deal with due to the nonparametric function $\delta(\cdot)$ in the construction of $W$.
-For expositional simplicity, we assume $X \in \mathbb R$ in the following discussion.
-It is straightforward to generalize our results to vector-valued covariates.
+Based on Theorem \ref{thm:3}, we now propose tests for unobserved treatment effect heterogeneity via testing the conditional independence restriction.
+Because $Z$ is binary, the conditional independence restriction in Theorem \ref{thm:3} is equivalent to Note that the variable $W$ needs to be nonparametrically constructed from the data.
+In the following discussion, we distinguish the cases where the covariates $X$ are continuous random variables because the continuous-covariates case is more difficult to deal with due to the nonparametric function $\delta(\cdot)$ in the construction of $W$.

-\subsection{Case 1: discrete covariates}
+\subsection{Case 1: Discrete Covariates}